 The system administrator.

-A user with a Plan license, in the Production environment.
+A user with a Plan license.

 In addition to having a Work or higher license, you must have the following to use specific resource management tools: